thomaswiemann/thomaswiemann.github.io/_posts/2021-11-13-Computing-Cluster-VS-Code.md

 # {{ page.title }}

 This post outlines how to set up Visual Studio Code (VS Code) for interactive development on a compute node (i.e., not the head node) of a computing cluster.
-Examples focus on the [Mercury](https://hpc-docs.chicagobooth.edu/) and [Acropolis](https://sscs.uchicago.edu/category/faq/cluster/) computing cluster based at the Unversity of Chicago, but the tutorial should be broadly applicable to most university computing servers.
+Examples focus on the [Mercury](https://hpc-docs.chicagobooth.edu/) and [Acropolis](https://sscs.uchicago.edu/category/faq/cluster/) computing cluster based at the University of Chicago, but the tutorial should be broadly applicable to most university computing servers.

 The four key steps discussed in this post are:
 1. Setting up VS Code and SSH-Remote;
 2. Setting up SSH keys on the computing cluster;
-3. Initalizing a compute node with the desired resources; and
+3. Initializing a compute node with the desired resources; and
 4. Connecting to the compute node with VS Code.

 The following covers each in turn.

 ## 1. VS Code and SSH-Remote

-To get started, download and install the approriate version of VS Code for your system.
+To get started, download and install the appropriate version of VS Code for your system.
 You can find the download links [here](https://code.visualstudio.com/download).

 Next, install the VS Code extension [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 You can do so directly within VS Code: Use the top-menu bar and navigate to File->Preferences->Extensions (or use ``Ctrl+Shift+X``).
 Then search for _Remote-SSH_ and install.

 The Remote-SSH extension allows you to connect to a computing server directly from your local machine.
 This is incredibly useful for many reasons.
-Most importantly, it lets you develop using the convinience of your local machine but leveraging the superior computation resources of the computing cluster (i.e., far more memory, CPU cores, and/or a GPU).
+Most importantly, it lets you develop using the convenience of your local machine but leveraging the superior computation resources of the computing cluster (i.e., far more memory, CPU cores, and/or a GPU).

 The best part about it?
 It's _super_ easy!
 Once the extension is installed, the bottom-left of your VS Code application will show a green box ("Open a Remote Window").
 Clicking on it opens a dropdown menu (see the .gif), where you should select "Open SSH Configuration File...".
-This will open a ``config`` file where you can specify the address of the computing cluster (``HostName``) as well as your username (``User``) and store them under a convinient name (``Host``).
+This will open a ``config`` file where you can specify the address of the computing cluster (``HostName``) as well as your username (``User``) and store them under a convenient name (``Host``).
 See the below snipped for the entries in my file for the Mercury and Acropolis compting clusters at UChicago.

 ```bash
 Host mercury